seanhatton/repronim.org/content/resources/tools/reproschema/_index.md

 weight: 70
 ---

-Reproschema is a framework for survey data collection.
-It allows researchers to create reusable, version-controlled schemas for protocols.
-Reproschema supports structured data capture, ensuring consistency and reproducibility across studies.
+ReproSchema is a framework for structured survey developement and data collection.
+It provides:

+- A library of common assessments and questionnaires.
+- A user interface for data collection.
+- A server for backend data collection.
+- A command line tool for preparing new assessments for the ReproSchema.

 ### Citation information